intel-iot-devkit/how-to-code-samples/range-finder-scanner/java/README.md

 ## What It Is

-Using a compatible Intel® IoT Platform, this project lets you create a range finding scanner that:
+Using a compatible Intel-based platform, this project lets you create a range finding scanner that:

 - continuously checks the Grove\* IR Distance Interrupter.
 - moves the stepper motor in a 360-degree circle.